 Adding spice to your bedroom can be a risqué proposal but doing it by changing the headboard is simple and fun.

-Once you’ve decided how your headboard should look and its rough dimensions, try to find a complimentary artist’s canvas at the craft store.
+Once you’ve decided how your headboard should look and its rough dimensions, you’ll need to shop for a complimentary artist’s canvas at the craft store.
 The price of canvasses is currently relatively inexpensive and if you are a good shopper you can scoop one up when there is a big sale or find a coupon for 40% off.

 Then the really creative part begins.
 What do you want your headboard to look like?
 If you want to use a complementary or contrasting fabric you simply need to select your material, purchase enough to cover the canvas and staple and stretch it across your frame.
 If you want a more padded look you can add batting between the fabric and the canvas.
-And if you love that homemade quilt look you can fudge your own quilt.
+And if you love that shabby homemade look like the decor you can buy at kalustofurniture.co.uk you can fudge your own quilt.
 Instead of the entire blanket, you only need to sew up enough to cover the canvas (call it a mini-quilt), add the batting and voila, you’ve got a quilted headboard.
-To add a little more flare, pick up some buttons and a dollmaker’s (or other sturdy) needle and add buttons to your quilt by sewing them through the canvas and tying them off in the back.
+To add a little more flair, pick up some buttons and a dollmaker’s (or other sturdy) needle and add buttons to your quilt by sewing them through the canvas and tying them off in the back.

 If you’re not interested in a fabric headboard then why not try your hand at painting.
 It doesn’t have to be a VanGogh but if you’ve got a creative streak why not let it shine.
 If you’re not sure you’re that artistic you can always try some faux finishing techniques to create fabulous works of art that are uniquely yours.
 If your children want to try their hand at painting their own headboards, welcome their creativity.